SBAKMaged/Pipeline-for-monolithic-application/README.md

 # AWS Auto-Scaling Infrastructure with Terraform and Ansible

 This repository contains a Terraform configuration for deploying an auto-scaling infrastructure on Amazon Web Services (AWS).
 The setup dynamically manages EC2 instances based on demand, providing scalability and resilience for cloud-based applications.
-The repository also includes Ansible playbooks for managing Apache installation on both public and private instances.
+The repository also includes Ansible playbooks for managing Apache installation on both public and private instances, as well as CI/CD configurations for streamlined deployment.

 ## Features